Your Richmond brand's limited drop sells out the template, then crashes the checkout

 Exactly what you get

 You get a Shopify store engineered for how your Richmond brand actually sells: drops that hold inventory under a release-day rush, native subscriptions and local pickup, and compliant shipping for regulated products.
 For a Scott's Addition maker or DTC brand that means release day drives revenue instead of support tickets.
-It integrates with your inventory management software, accounting software, and POS system so online and in-person sales reconcile cleanly.
+It integrates with your inventory management software, accounting software, and POS (Point of Sale) system so online and in-person sales reconcile cleanly.
 You also get a faster store by replacing app sprawl with owned logic, which helps both conversion and search ranking.

 How to choose a developer in Richmond